msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

 # `become` is about become someone as. usually about become sudo(or su)
 # in this case the scenario defaults for tasks will be current user
   become: no

+# root node for defining list of tasks
   tasks:
     - name: Install java role from Ansible Galaxy
+      # usually tasks executed to remotes nodes
+      # but there are some task kinds that do
       local_action: comman d ansible-galaxy install geerlingguy.java
     - name: installing repo for Java 8 in Ubuntu
       become: yes